 While boat title loans and auto title loans work are similar, you’ll find a few key differences:

 - Larger amounts.
 If your boat or yacht has a higher resale value than your car, you might be able to borrow more.
-But it’s often difficult to find a boat title loan of under $1,000.
+It’s often difficult to find a boat title loan under $1,000.

 - Longer terms.
 Larger loans tend to come with longer terms.
-Some boat title loans offer with terms of up to 42 months, while auto title loans tend to max out at 36 months.
+Some boat title loans offer with terms of up to 42 months or more, while auto title loans tend to max out at 36 months.

 - Less of a risk.
 While losing your boat is still losing an asset, you likely won’t risk losing your main means of transportation.